From idea to live product

 • Mobile detection with a graceful boundary.
 Phase 1 works on mobile.
 Phase 2 requires desktop.

-• Name suggestion buttons for the AI assistant with encouragement messaging at every step
+• Name suggestion buttons for the AI assistant, plus encouragement messaging at every step.

-• Responsive design, accessibility (ARIA, keyboard nav, screen reader support), and SEO (HowTo structured data)
+• Responsive design, accessibility (ARIA, keyboard navigation, screen reader support), and SEO including HowTo structured data.

 How It Happened

-9:00 PM -- Started the session.
-Brainstormed the book spec for "Human IS the Loop," fixed the memory system, built a session-close skill.
+9:00 PMSession start.
+Researched the book spec, fixed the memory system, built a session-close skill.

-9:45 PM -- Shifted focus to the setup page.
-Researched UX patterns.
+9:45 PMShifted focus.
 Studied 200+ onboarding flow analyses, configurator UX studies, and conversion optimization research.
 Wrote a detailed build plan.

-10:45 PM -- All three agents completed.
-Integration review found 30+ selector mismatches between files.
+10:45 PMIntegration review caught 30+ selector mismatches between files.
 Dispatched two more agents to reconcile CSS and JS against the HTML source of truth.

-11:00 PM -- Live testing and iteration for a full hour.
+11:00 PMLive testing and iteration for a full hour.
 Fixed preview panel sizing, scroll behavior, step ordering, the platform toggle, copy text, and encouragement messaging.
-Every fix came from actually clicking through the wizard and asking: would a non-technical person understand this?

-12:00 AM -- Deployed the Cloudflare Worker.
-Configured Turnstile, Kit integration, and environment variables.
-Security hardened with rate limiting, Turnstile enforcement, and CORS restrictions.
+12:00 AMDeployed the Cloudflare Worker.
+Configured Turnstile, Kit, and environment variables.
+Rate limiting, Turnstile enforcement, CORS restrictions.

-12:15 AM -- Created the Kit tag, drafted the first drip email, added a legal disclaimer.
+12:15 AMKit tag, first drip email, legal disclaimer.
 Pushed to production.

 What 3.5 Hours Actually Looks Like

-The AI wrote the code.
-But the code was maybe 30% of what mattered.
-Here is what I actually spent my time on.
+AI wrote the code.
+The code was maybe 30% of what mattered.
+Here is the actual breakdown.

-Security thinking (~15 min).
 I audited my own plan before building anything.
 Found 21 issues.
-Rewrote the entire approach.
+Rewrote the approach.
 This is the step most people skip.
 It is the step that matters most when you are collecting email addresses and running API integrations.

 What This Would Cost Traditionally